Fred-ef/Competitive-Programming/next_greater_element/README.md

-# Find the Next Greater Number in a Circular Array
+## Problem

-This program solves the problem of finding the next greater number for each element in a circular array `nums`.
+Find the Next Greater Number in a Circular Array.
 The next greater number of an element `x` is the first greater number in its traversing-order next in the array.
 If it does not exist, the value is -1.

 ## Solution